Exactly What It Says on the Tin, a fishing episode will involve the protagonists going fishing.

 - SpongeBob SquarePants:

-- A variant in the episode "Hooky".
-As the cast of the show are sea creatures, it's the fishermen on the surface of the water who do the fishing.
-Mr. Krabs warns everyone in the Krusty Krab, including SpongeBob, about the dangers of fishing hooks.
-Patrick, however, mistakes the fishing hooks for a carnival and convinces SpongeBob to play on them with him.
-When Mr. Krabs catches SpongeBob and Patrick playing on the fish hooks, he, with the help of Squidward, decides to teach them a lesson they won't soon forget.
+- Inverted in the episode "Hooky".
+As all the main characters are sea creatures, they're menaced by the fisherman, resulting in something that's more of a Very Special Episode parody.
+To wit: Mr. Krabs warns everyone in the Krusty Krab, including SpongeBob, about the dangers of fishing hooks.
+Patrick, however, treats the hooks like a carnival game and convinces SpongeBob to play on them (stealing the bait, riding the hook up toward the surface, and jumping off at the veeeeery last second) with him.
+When Mr. Krabs catches them at it, he, with the help of Squidward, decides to teach them a lesson they won't soon forget.